Native Helm Deployments Overview

-This topic describes the concept of a Harness Helm-based Kubernetes deployment by describing the high-level steps involved.
+This topic describes the concept of a Harness Native Helm deployment by describing the high-level steps involved.

-For a quick tutorial, see the Helm Quickstart.
+For a quick tutorial on using Helm with a Harness Kubernetes deployment, see the Helm Quickstart.

 Before You Begin

-The main difference is that the Helm deployment performed using the Harness Helm Service and described in this guide uses Tiller.
+The main difference is that the Native Helm deployments performed using the Harness Helm Service use Tiller.
 If you use Harness Kubernetes Service for deployment, you do not need to use Tiller.

 What Does Harness Need Before You Start?